„Grazing is amazing“

 E. Public awareness and dissemination of results

-Since the start of the project, several media outputs have been published.
-One of them is the report in regional television MA7, where the reporters came to see how the restoration of grazing above Kráľovský Chlmec is planned.
+Throughout the project, many media outputs have been published.
+Some notable ones is for example the report in regional television MA7, where the reporters came to see how the restoration of grazing above Kráľovský Chlmec is planned.
 And here is another one, from the period when grazing started.
 The project and its activities were also mentioned in the V4 news of television M1, on radio Slovenský rozhlas, on TV Slovenská televízia, in daily journal Új szó or on portal bumm.skenviroportal.skdobrenoviny.skčas.skteraz.sksme.skobecne-noviny.sk, on web page Ministry of the Environment (SR) and several others.

 Grazing on Tarbucka, for example, delighted readers of Korzár and Nový Čas.